 I love walking across bridges and seeing a city from a different angle.
 As I walked from the main bustle away from the center of Seville, over the Triana Bridge, and across the Guadalquivir River, a quietness filled me.
 Bridges do that for me.

 At the end of the bridge, on the right, is the 150-year old Triana Market.
 Built over the ruins of the Castle of St. George, the Market is a great place to mingle with neighborhood folks.
-It borders the ‘barrio’ of Triana which is less touristy than the center of Seville.
+It borders the barrio of Triana which is less touristy than the center of Seville.
 The area was once the home of dockworkers and fishermen.

 Food markets get a high rating from the Scoopometer as they tell the story of a culture.
-Approximately 100 vendors sell their products here.
+Approximately 100 vendors sell their products at the Triana Market.
 As an ex-ceramics artist, I studied the vendors’ signs created of brightly colored tiles.
 Moldy legs of ham, complete with thigh and hooves, hung with a distinctive salty smell.
 Fruits, vegetables and bread.
 Long skinny fish with pointy teeth glared at me and shellfish made tiny movements on their iced counters.
 This is a perfect place to stock up on food for a picnic along the river.